igloo-project/igloo-doc/source/usage/bootstrap/create-initialize-project-workflow.rst

 Create and initialize the database
 ----------------------------------

-You can find a more detailed documentation of this part in the `prerequisite` part of the `Project installation page`_.

-.. _Project installation page: installation.html

 In this part, we will create the database with the proper user and schema, and we will fill it with a script.
 Before performing the following commands, make sure you have PostgreSQL installed.